What Makes Puns So Irresistible, According To Science

 A penchant for corny humor and puns may just be a symptom of parenthood, but studies suggest it can also signal everything from above-average intelligence to brain damage.
-If there’s one common denominator that unifies all dad jokes, beyond their universal ability to elicit eye-rolls, it’s the presence of puns.
+If there’s one common denominator that unifies all dad jokes, beyond their universal ability to elicit eye rolls, it’s the presence of puns.
 Researchers agree that there’s a science to why and how puns work.
-Turns out that puns — even if the ones that are gleefully dumb — are surprising complex, a kind of sophisticated wordplay that’s ripe with logic and wit.
-But let us delve deeper into the science of puns, so that punny fathers can both demonstrate their comedy chops and explain to their family members why they’re so funny.
+Turns out that puns — even if the ones that are gleefully awful — are surprising complex, a kind of sophisticated wordplay that’s ripe with logic and wit.
+Let us delve deeper into the science of puns, so that punny fathers can both demonstrate their comedy chops and explain to their family members why they’re so funny.

 Puns Can Be a Sign of Intelligence